 A multiple BSSID set is characterized as follows:

-All members of the set use a common operating class, channel, Channel Access Functions, and antenna connector.
+All members of the set use a common operating class, channel, Channel Access Functions, and antenna connector(s).

-The set has a maximum range of 2n for at least one n, where 1  n  46.
+The set has a maximum range of 2n for at least one n, where:

+1 ≤ n ≤ 8 when dot11MultiBSSIDActivated is true

+Otherwise, 1  n  46 when dot11MultiBSSIDActivitated (if present) is false and dot11RMMeasurementPilotActivated is nonzero.

 Members of the set have the same 48-n MSBs in their BSSIDs.

-All BSSIDs within the multiple BSSID set are assigned in a way that they are not available as MAC addresses for STAs using a different operating class, channel or antenna connector.
+All BSSIDs within the multiple BSSID set are assigned in a way that they are not available as MAC addresses for STAs using a different operating class, channel or antenna connector(s).

-NOTE—For example, if the APs within BSSs with BSSIDs 16, 17, and 27 share the operating class, channel and antenna connector, and the range of MAC addresses from 16–31 inclusive are not assigned to other STAs using a different antenna connector, then the BSSIDs 16, 17, and 27 are members of a multiple BSSID set.
+NOTE—For example, if the APs within BSSs with BSSIDs 16, 17, and 27 share the operating class, channel and antenna connector(s), and the range of MAC addresses from 16–31 inclusive are not assigned to other STAs using a different antenna connector(s), then the BSSIDs 16, 17, and 27 are members of a multiple BSSID set.
 The set is described by n = 4 (2n = 16) with BSSIDs in the range 0x00000000001X.
-The set cannot be described by n = 8 for instance since at least one of the BSSIDs in the range 0x0000000000XX might be used as a BSSID by an AP that does not share the same operating class, channel, and antenna connector.
+The set cannot be described by n = 8 for instance since at least one of the BSSIDs in the range 0x0000000000XX might be used as a BSSID by an AP that does not share the same operating class, channel, and antenna connector(s).

 When the multiple BSSID set contains two or more members, the transmission of Measurement Pilots is constrained as described in 11.11.15 (Measurement Pilot frame generation and usage).

-A Multiple BSSID element, with or without optional subelements, indicates that all APs and PCPs within the indicated range of BSSIDs transmit using a common class, channel, and antenna connector.
+A Multiple BSSID element, with or without optional subelements, indicates that all APs and PCPs within the indicated range of BSSIDs transmit using a common class, channel, and antenna connector(s).

 A single Beacon frame may contain elements for the multiple BSSID set members; see 11.1.3.8 (Multiple BSSID procedure).